 - 98% of plastic collected sent to recycling end markets, and 48% of the plastic packaging supplied to market collected, including 60% of rigid plastics.
 Plastics Progress feature highlights achievements and efforts made for this material.

-- Over 2.03 million – or 99.3% – of BC households in 183 communities had access to recycling services.
+- Over 2 million – or 99.3% – of BC households had access to curbside, multi-family and/or depot services.

 - 194 communities had access to curbside and/or multi-family recycling services, with 11 additional communities being onboarded in 2022.

 - Greenhouse gas (GHG) emissions associated with province-wide recycling activities declined by 11% primarily due to a reduction in marine shipments from a reduction in paper sent to overseas end markets.